Skip to Content

 The Legal Process in Aurora & Your Rights

-The legal process for DUID cases in Aurora involves multiple steps, including arrest, arraignment, and potentially, trial.
+The legal process for DUI with drugs cases in Aurora involves multiple steps, including arrest, arraignment, and potentially, trial.
 Each stage provides opportunities to challenge evidence, which requires a solid grasp of scientific, evidentiary, and procedural tactics.
 At Orr Law Firm, we stand by your side to ensure your rights are protected, leveraging our trial skills and comprehensive knowledge to build a defense strategy tailored to your circumstances.

 During the arraignment, you are formally notified of the charges against you.
 This critical phase allows filing initial motions that could suppress evidence or potentially dismiss charges.
 Navigating this complex landscape demands a strategic approach tailored to the specifics of your case, a service our attorneys proficiently provide.
 Understanding your right to remain silent and avoiding self-incriminating statements throughout the process is pivotal at every stage.